Add event listeners for the various stages of making an HTTP request, which includes websocket requests on

 Each event is fired at a particular stage of the request.
 The typical sequence of events is like this:

-onErrorOccurred can be fired at any time during the request.
-Also, note that sometimes the sequence of events may differ from this: for example, in Firefox, on an HSTS upgrade, the
+onErrorOccurred can fire at any time during the request.
+Also, note that sometimes the sequence of events may differ from this.
+For example, in Firefox, on an HSTS upgrade, the

 - the listener itself

 filterobject, so you can only be notified for requests made to particular URLs or for particular types of resource

 extraInfoSpecobject.
 You can use this to pass additional event-specific instructions.